v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 Parallel computation
 ====================
-Parallel computation is supported using the shared-memory parallel programming model at the moment.
+Within the DAE Tools only the shared-memory parallel programming model is supported.
+Simulation on message-passing systems is available through the OpenCS code generator (section :ref:`code_generation`).
 The following parts of the code support parallelisation.

 Evaluation of equations